Lackawanna County Commissioners Declare “Code Red” Hot Weather Alert

 Utilizing forecasts from the National Weather Service at Binghamton, NY, and in consultation with the Lackawanna County Emergency Management Agency, a “Code Red” will be declared for Lackawanna County beginning Friday, July 19, through Sunday, July 21.

-A “Code Red” alert is issued when the forecasted temperature in Lackawanna County (including heat index) is expected to reach 100 degrees Fahrenheit or higher.
+A “Code Red” alert is issued when the forecasted temperature in Lackawanna County (including heat index) is expected to reach a feels like temperature of 100 degrees Fahrenheit or higher.
 The declaration will remain in effect from 11 a.m. to 9 p.m. on each of the days the alert is issued.
 The notice will be rescinded when the weather conditions no longer pose health risks.

 During a “Code Red” alert, homeless individuals can access an emergency shelter at the following locations: